Kattis91/food-is-good/README.md

 # FOOD IS GOOD

 Food is good is a website that contains a quiz with food-related questions.
-The quiz can be fun for both foodies and beginners.
+The quiz can be fun for both foodies and people who want to learn something new.

+The quiz is easy to navigate, and you get to know directly if you answered correctly.
+If you answer incorrectly, you will not get the information about what answer is the correct answer.
+That means you can retake the quiz as many times as you want.
+That's funny, right?

 ![image](assets/images/readme-images/am-i-responsive.jpg)